FreeRCT/FreeRCT/doc/savegame.rst

 The file starts with a file header to identify the file as being a save game.
 After the file header come data patterns of game elements that are stored.

 All data in the file is organized in **patterns**.
-Each pattern starts by specifying a version number followed by the pattern's data layout as detailed below.
+Each pattern starts with a magic string (4 bytes) and a version number (4 bytes), followed by the pattern's data layout as detailed below.
 A pattern can contain other nested patterns.
 A pattern which is not nested in any other pattern is called a **block**.

 ======  ======  =======  ======================================================
 Offset  Length  Version  Description
 ======  ======  =======  ======================================================
    0       ?
-10-     File header
+10-     `File header`_.
    ?       ?
-10-     Current date block.
+10-     Current date_ block.
    ?       ?
-10-     Current basic world block.
+10-     Current basic world_ block.
    ?       ?
-10-     Current financial data.
+10-     Current finances_ block.
    ?       ?
-10-     Current weather block.
+10-     Current weather_ block.
    ?       ?
-10-     Rides block.
+10-     Rides_ block.
    ?       ?
-10-     Scenery block.
+10-     Scenery_ block.
    ?       ?
-10-     Guests block.
+10-     Guests_ block.
    ?       ?
-10-     Staff block.
+10-     Staff_ block.
    ?       ?
-10-     Inbox block.
+10-     Inbox_ block.
    ?       ?
-10-     Current random number block.
+10-     Current random_ number block.
-   ?
-Total length of the save file.
 ======  ======  =======  ======================================================